-- (a) be in writing in the form prescribed by the minister; - (b) contain the name and address of the recipient; - (c) identify the residential premises for which the notice is given; and - (d) state the section of this Act under which the notice is given.

-- 27. As identified above, the landlord testified that the termination notice was served personally which is a permitted method of service identified under Section 35. - 28.
+- (a) be in writing in the form prescribed by the minister; - (b) contain the name and address of the recipient; - (c) identify the residential premises for which the notice is given; and - (d) state the section of this Act under which the notice is given. - 22.
+As identified above, the landlord testified that the termination notice was served personally which is a permitted method of service identified under Section 35. - 23.
 According to the reasons identified above, I find that the termination notice issued by the landlord to be proper and valid.
-Therefore, the landlord is entitled to an order for vacant possession of the property along with an order for any and all costs associated with the Sheriff to enforce such a Possession Order should the Sheriff be engaged to execute the Possession Order.
+Therefore, the landlord is entitled to an order for vacant possession of the property along with an order for any charge for the certification of the attached orders and all costs associated with the Sheriff to enforce such a Possession Order should the Sheriff be engaged to execute the Possession Order.